Quartz/aml-gdoc-server/Readme.md

 ### On the first run

 The first time you start the server it will prompt you to provide it with Google API credentials.
 You will be given instructions on securing those.
-These credentials and subsiquent authorization tokens are saved in a hidden file at `~/.aml-gdoc-credentials` in json format
+These credentials and subsequent authorization tokens are saved in a hidden file at `~/.aml-gdoc-credentials` in json format

-### On subsiquent runs
+### On subsequent runs

 After the one time setup procedures are completed, all future instances of the server will start immediately upon running `aml-gdoc-server` in your shell